A Constructive Proof on the Compositionality of Linearizability: Abstract

 \section{Abstract}

-is the strongest correctness property for both shared memory and message passing concurrent systems.
-One promising nature of {\lin} is the compositionality: a history(execution) is {\linb} if and only if each object subhistory is {\linb}, which is instructive in that we are able to design, implement and test a whole system from the bottom up.
-In this paper, we propose a new methodology for system model that histories are defined to be special well-ordered structures.
-The new methodology covers not only finite executions as previous work does, but also infinite ones in reactive systems that never stop.
-Then, we present a new constructive proof on the compositionality of {\lin} inspired by merge sort algorithm.
+is the strongest correctness property for both shared memory and message passing systems.
+One of its useful features is the compositionality: a history (execution) is {\linb} if and only if each object (component) subhistory is {\linb}.
+In this paper, we propose a new hierarchical system model to address challenges in modular development of cloud systems.
+Object are defined by induction from the most fundamental atomic Boolean registers, and histories are represented as countable well-ordered structures of events to deal with both finite and infinite executions.
+Then, we present a new constructive proof on the compositionality theorem of {\lin} inspired by Multiway Merge.
+This proof deduces a theoretically efficient algorithm which generates {\linz} in $\mathcal{O}(\text{N}\times\log{}\text{P})$ running time with $\mathcal{O}(\text{N})$ space, where P and N are process/event numbers respectively.

-\section{INTRODUCTION}

-~\cite{Herlihy90} is the strongest correctness property for both shared memory and message passing concurrent systems.
-Informally, a piece of execution(e.g. method call) of one process is {\linb} if it appears to take effect \textit{instantaneously} at a moment during its lifetime.
-This implies that the final effect of concurrent executions of multiple processes is actually \textit{equivalent} to the \textit{sequential} one by some single process.
-In this sense, {\lin} greatly reduces the difficulty to reason about concurrent systems to that on traditional sequential ones.

-Additionally, {\lin} is \textit{compositional}, which means a concurrent execution is {\linb} if and only if each object(component) sub-execution is {\linb}.
-Such a promising nature is instructive in that we are able to design, implement and test a huge system from the bottom up.
-On the contrary, if compositionality does not hold, \textit{the correctness of a concurrent system has to rely on a centralized scheduler or additional constraints on objects}~\cite{Herlihy90, Herlihy08} which makes the system construction much more complicated.

-Original definition on {\linz}~\cite{Herlihy86, Herlihy87, Herlihy90, Herlihy08} models a system execution by a history which is a finite sequence of operation events.
-This does not capture the inherent ordering between those events, and rules out infinite executions in reactive systems that never stop.
-Besides, the proof on compositionality in~\cite{Herlihy90} \footnote{Proofs in~\cite{Herlihy86, Herlihy87, Herlihy08} are not sound.
-In~\cite{Herlihy86, Herlihy87}, authors do not consider the \textit{inter-object} partial orderings.
-In~\cite{Herlihy08}, the inductive proof misses a situation that there is no maximal method call among the last ones from each object history. } is an existence proof that demonstrates a global partial ordering among individual object subhistories.
-Although such a partial ordering could be extended to the final {\linz}(s) by Order-Extension Principle~\cite{Szpilrajn30}, it remains unknown how to \textit{construct} a real {\linz} fast in practice.

-In this paper, we first propose a new methodology for system model that histories are defined to be well-ordered structures which are finitely-partitionable and well-formed in addition.
-The new methodology covers not only finite executions as previous work does, but also infinite ones in reactive systems as well.
-Then we strengthen the original definition of {\lin} to exclude an intricate case where a pair of method calls are comparable in the complete extension history while one of them is pending in the original history.
-Finally, inspired by merge sort algorithm, we present a new constructive proof on the compositionality of {\lin}.
+\section{Introduction}